robinrm/sveltekit-and-erecht24-API-v2/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+> add your project key from erecht24 to apisettings.ts and disable test mode to display your date.

 ## Building the project